Protect Your Smile With Gum Disease Treatment in Gillette, WY

 After you have completed gum disease treatment, we can focus on restoring your healthy smile.
 As part of our biologic dental care, we use advanced techniques such as bacteria gum therapy.
 To reverse your gum recession, we use a dental laser and PRF treatments.

-Through PRF (platelet-rich fibrin) treatment, we need just a small sample of blood, which we separate in a centrifuge into platelets, plasma, and fibrin.
+For PRF (platelet-rich fibrin) treatment, we need just a small sample of blood.
+Using a centrifuge, we separate it into platelets, plasma, and fibrin.
 We then apply the fibrin to your gumline to reduce recovery time and regenerate new gum tissue.
 To put it simply, this biological process takes advantage of your body’s immune system to help you heal faster.

-To prevent problems or to receive gum disease treatment in Gillette, WY, or call 307-228-7114 today.
+To prevent problems or to receive gum disease treatment in Gillette, WY, schedule online or call 307 682 3100 today.